airborne-commando/OPSEC-OSINT-Tools/README.md

 You may also just clone the repo with git clone and create empty submodules dirs to save space.

-This is easier tool downloads and for other guides that may be of interest to you for offline use.
+This is easier for tool downloads and for other guides that may be of interest to you for offline use.

 Also this guide can help prevent issues such as doxing.
 The obvious way is to follow [Key-Takeaways](#Key-Takeaways) and use [people search tools](#people-search-tools-in-the-states) with a self audit to reduce the amount of info you have on yourself publicly[^66] [^50].